Saafke/CHOC-renderer/README.md

 #### Example run commands:

-To run the code, with opening the Blender GUI:
+To run the code, with opening the Blender Graphical User Interface (GUI):

 ```
 blender-3.3.0-linux-x64.tar.xz/blender --python render_all.py -- ./data ./outputs
 ```

-or to run the code, without opening the Blender GUI:
+or to run the code, without opening the Blender GUI, add the `--background` argument:

 ```
 blender-3.3.0-linux-x64.tar.xz/blender --background --python render_all.py -- ./data ./outputs